Professor

 How much do professors care about their scores and reviews on professor ratings websites?

-Asked by Operator999 about 12 years ago
+Asked by Operator999 over 12 years ago

 If it's not related to the school we don't care at all.
 Ratings gathered by the school matter because this is what we are judged on in terms of keeping our jobs.